zmenlove/HealthTracker/README.md

 ---

-## Installation
-1. **Find the Installation Folder**
-Navigate to the Release portion of the Git Page

-1. **Download the ZIP File**:
+## Installation of Code through Visual Studio (Please navigate to release version if you would like to install an .exe file without use of an IDE.)
+1. **Clone Repository**
+  - Click on <> Code.
+  - Copy the HTTPS web url link.

+2. **Open Visual Studio 2022**:
+  - Under "Get Started" click "Clone a repository".
-- Download the HealthTrackerApplication.zip file from the release folder.
+  - Paste the web url link obtained from GitHub.
+  - Adjust installation path if desired.
+  - Click "Clone".

-2. **Run the Application**:
+3. **Run the Application**:
+  - Wait while the repository is installed on your device.
-- Double click the exe file to install and launch the application.
+  - Right click the solution and click "Restore NuGet Packages".
+  - Open Solution
+  - Click "Run without debugging" to run code (If a debugging enviroment is desired then user will need to rebuild in debug configuration).

 ## Usage
+### Main Application Page
 - From main menu select one of the following options.
   - Track Calories.
   - Track Exercise.